-- 8.15 In determining an application for a school place, the Council may request evidence of an address or of a move into a catchment area or arriving in the UK. - a.
+- 8.15 In determining an application for a school place, the Council may request evidence of an address or of a move into a catchment area (Kingsway) and for all other Schools evidence of an address or of a move into Leicestershire County Council or Leicester City Council (Braunstone Frith) or arriving in the UK. - a.
 Such evidence may include but not be limited to - Opening Council Tax Bill; - Signed and dated copy tenancy agreement; - Copy of a letter of completion of house purchase from a solicitor.